Japanese Umbrella Pine

 Attractive dense evergreen with stunning large needles and exfoliating bark that is generally hidden from view; forms a dense pyramid, making it a nice specimen; susceptible to snow and ice damage

-Japanese Umbrella Pine has green foliage.
+Japanese Umbrella Pine has rich green evergreen foliage on a tree with a pyramidal habit of growth.
 The large needles remain green throughout the winter.
-The flowers are not ornamentally significant.
 The brown fruits are held in cones in mid fall.

 Japanese Umbrella Pine is a dense evergreen tree with a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.